rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 ### Sending the message through the DataWS Webservice.

-Once you do it, you need to send the InboundMessage through the receiver (Manufacturer) webservice using the sendMessage method.
+Once the XML is created, the distributor needs to send the InboundMessage to the receiver (manufacturer) webservice using the sendMessage method.

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ws="http://ws.med.healthcare.gs1br.org/">